 CB, CBE, DSO & Bar, DFC, AMERICAN SILVER STAR.

 Clarence Wilson.
 Post-war Mustang Airframe Fitter in Canberra.
 Suddenly posted out at the start of the Korean War.

 [NB.
-Further interview transcripts, collected one decade later in the "Australians at War" project, are shown in the separate list above.]
+Further interview transcripts, collected one decade later during the "Australians at War" project, are shown in the separate listing above.]

 (Text by James Oglethorpe)